 Dominators in City of Villains have the Domination meter, which fills as they attack opponents.
 When full, Domination can be activated to increase the damage, duration, and effectiveness of all powers for up to two minutes, then it must recharge and cannot be reactivated even if the Domination bar is refilled until the cooldown period is over.
 Brutes similarly have the Fury meter, which fills up as they are attacked or use their own attacks and boosts their damage output as it rises for a total boost of 200% of their base damage.
 This Fury boost stacks with all other damage buffs the Brute has on him.
 Blasters in City of Heroes have a similar system to Fury called Defiance, with the added feature that they can still use their weaker attacks even when paralyzed by a hold power.

 In God of War, Kratos has a meter which fills each time he deals damage.
 When it fills, it allows him to unleash the Rage of the Gods, which lets him attack quicker and stronger and unleash infinite magic attacks for as long as it lasts without draining his magic meter.
-God Of War 2 upgraded this to Rage of the Titans (which although weaker than Rage of the Gods can be turned off at will), and in God Of War 3, it got upgraded again to Rage of Sparta (where Kratos whips out the Blade of Olympus and the colors are desaturated to only show blue and red).
+God Of War 2 upgraded this to Rage of the Titans (which although weaker than Rage of the Gods can be turned off at will), and in God Of War 3, it got upgraded again to Rage of Sparta (where Kratos whips out the Blade of Olympus and the colors are desaturated to only show the blue of his sword and the red of everything else).

 Darksiders, a franchise widely regarded as the bastard child of God of War and The Legend of Zelda, copies this functionality and call it the "Chaos Form".